Open for midyear intake.

 Where does it lead?

-The Foundation Studies program can lead to entry into a university degree or to the second year of a UniSA College diploma program.
+The Foundation Studies program can lead to entry into a university degree.
 A competitive grade point average (GPA) is required.

 Want more information?

-Download the UniSA College 2015 brochure (PDF 651KB), contact us or watch the student testimonial video below.
+Download the UniSA College 2017 brochure (PDF 714KB) or contact us.

 How to apply

 Visit application and entry for more information about how to apply.
-Applications for 2015 will open through the South Australian Tertiary Admissions Centre (SATAC) in August.
+Applications for 2017 are now open through the South Australian Tertiary Admissions Centre (SATAC).